 In healthcare, CPT (Current Procedural Terminology) codes are numbers used to describe the tests, surgeries, evaluations, and any other medical procedure performed by healthcare providers at an institution or hospital.
-Published twice a year and maintained by the American Medical Association (AMA), the code sets are extremely large and include thousands upon thousands of codes representing medical procedures.
+Updated annually and maintained by the American Medical Association (AMA), the code sets are extremely large and include thousands upon thousands of codes representing medical procedures.
 It is, along with ICD codes, one of the most important coding sets that medical researchers, physicians, and other hospital staff must learn.

 What is a CPT Code?

 A Current Procedural Terminology (CPT) code is a numerical five-digit code to provide a standard coding language for medical services and procedures.
 This helps doctors and healthcare professionals report information more accurately and efficiently.